-The continuing pressure on public expenditure points to the need to work in partnership with our sponsor Department (TEO) to ensure NIJAC has a sustainable financial funding model to go forward with.
+The pressures on public expenditure point to the need to work in partnership with our sponsor Department (TEO) to ensure NIJAC has a stable financial funding model to go forward with.

-The final resource budget allocation for 2021-22 was £1,321k (before depreciation).
-The final outturn position was £1,262k (before depreciation), which is £59k or 4.5% under the budget allocation.
+The final resource budget allocation for 2022-23 was £986k (before depreciation and after taking account of receipts).
+The final outturn position was £975k, which is £11k or 1.1% under the budget allocation.
+(The underspend tolerance set by TEO is 1.5% of budget allocation).

-The underspend tolerance set by TEO is 1.5% of budget allocation.
-TEO has acknowledged that an overallocation of £60k was inadvertently made to NIJAC during the monitoring rounds and this accounts for the outturn being outside tolerance.